kuzzleio/sdk-javascript/doc/6/getting-started/vuejs/standalone/index.md

 <<< ./snippets/App.vue.snippet:10[js]

 As you can see we don't push the new message in our array on message creation.
-Actually, We'll subscribe to the collection that contains our messages.
+Actually, we need to subscribe to the collection that contains our messages.
 So let's create our `subscribe_messages()` action.
-It will call the realtime controller of Kuzzle to allow us to [receive notifications](/sdk/js/6/controllers/realtime/subscribe/) on message creation:
+It will call the Kuzzle's realtime controller to allow us to [receive notifications](/sdk/js/6/controllers/realtime/subscribe/) on message creations:

 <<< ./snippets/App.vue.snippet:11[js]

-To finish, just add an input field, bond to the `message` property and a button which calls our `sendMessage()` function:
+To finish, just add an input field bound to the `message` property, and a button which calls our `sendMessage()` function:

 <<< ./snippets/App.vue.snippet:12[html]